Recycling in Australia: Second wave of recycling (1970–2017)

-Post Operation National Sword (2018-present)
+Post Operation National Sword (2018–present)

 On 1 January 2018, China announced Operation National Sword, an operation that restricted imports on 24 categories of Australian recycling materials, resulting in stockpiling of recyclable materials in Australia with no destination.
-Waste Management Association of Australia president Garth Lamb has advocated for infrastructure projects to use recovered recycled materials rather than raw materials, such as crushed glass replacing sand in roadworks.
+The President of the Waste Management and Resource Recovery Association of Australia (WMRR), Garth Lamb, had advocated for infrastructure projects to use recovered recycled materials rather than raw materials, such as crushed glass replacing sand in roadworks.
 The new restrictions placed by China impose a maximum contamination threshold for accepted materials of 0.5%- a rate hard to achieve by the industry in Australia due to the levels of contamination.
 Prior to Operation National Sword, Australia sent 1.25 million tons of waste to China in 2017.

 In an effort to rejuvenate the Australian recycling industry, a range of policies and programs have been established to reduce contamination and recycle more of Australia's waste onshore.
 In addition to programs established by South Australia in 1977 and the Northern Territory in 2012, container deposit schemes have been widely rolled out or are planning to be introduced in the remaining 6 Australian states and territories by 2023.
 These programs have reduced contamination as bottles and cans are separated from the waste stream before being contaminated.

 A parliamentary inquiry into the waste and recycling industry in Australia filed a report on 13 June 2018.

-In 2020, the Victorian state government announced a recycling industry overhaul focusing on increasing recycling and reducing the amount of waste sent to landfills.
-This overhaul included the introduction of a container deposit scheme to be introduced by 2023, the introduction of a new household glass bin by 2027, the standardisation of bin lids, and mandating that every household will have a food and garden organics (FOGO) bin by 2030.
+In 2020, the Victorian Government announced a recycling industry overhaul focusing on increasing recycling and reducing the amount of waste sent to landfills.
+This overhaul included the introduction of a container deposit scheme to be introduced in November 2023, the introduction of a new household glass bin by 2027, the standardisation of bin lids, and mandating that every household will have a food and garden organics (FOGO) bin by 2030.

 Incentives

 Costs

 To incentivise recycling, local councils provide heavy discounts or the inclusion of a household recycling bin for free.
 In contrast, food and garden organic bins require a payment however are discounted.
-These incentives make recycling a viable option for households due to the small or non existent cost associated with using the service/s.
+These incentives make recycling a viable option for households due to the small or non-existent cost associated with using the service/s.

 Education

-Advertising campaigns based on educating the public about how to recycle, cohesive product labelling (the Australasian Recycling Label), and events including PlanetArk's 'National Recycling Week' assists in raising awareness on the issues surrounding recycling and how to correctly recycle.
+Advertising campaigns based on educating the public about how to recycle, cohesive product labelling (the Australasian Recycling Label), and events including Planet Ark's 'National Recycling Week' assists in raising awareness on the issues surrounding recycling and how to correctly recycle.